A look back at the disaster which befell the city of Brody in 1867, and how Europe's Jews came together to help the victims

 “There is no way to estimate, no way to tell or describe the great catastrophe that occurred in our city that day… All the houses were completely consumed by fire, all that people had worked for came to nothing, everyone’s faces became disconsolate from the flames, holy books flew into the air, utterly sparks of light.
 The new and old synagogues, the houses of study, and the hospital went up to heaven in fiery smoke.”

 Brody was a commercial and intellectual center.
-Since at least the beginning of the 1500s, it was home to a thriving Jewish community and notable figures from different streams of Jewish thought and life had called it home – Kabbalists, Hassidim, proponents of the Enlightenment, even famous writers and entertainers.
+Since at least the 1500s, it was home to a thriving Jewish community and notable figures from different streams of Jewish thought and life had called it home – Kabbalists, Hassidim, proponents of the Enlightenment, even famous writers and entertainers.

 It was known as the “Jerusalem of Austria”.